America's Health Rankings, United Health Foundation Logo

 Definition: Number of significant life-threatening maternal complications during delivery per 10,000 delivery hospitalizations

-Data Source and Years: Federally Available Data, Maternal and Child Health Bureau, Health Resources and Services Administration, 2019
+Data Source and Years(s): Federally Available Data, Maternal and Child Health Bureau, Health Resources and Services Administration, 2021

-The Centers for Disease Control and Prevention (CDC) has found that the prevalence of severe maternal morbidity is steadily increasing.
-Maternal morbidity is any outcome of labor or delivery that leads to short- or long-term health consequences among women, such as hypertension, diabetes during pregnancy, anemia and depression.
-Severe maternal morbidity includes more serious and potentially life-threatening events and outcomes, such as hemorrhage, eclampsia, blood transfusions or hysterectomy.
-Additionally, racial disparities in maternal morbidity persist.
+The prevalence of severe maternal morbidity has been steadily increasing.
+Maternal morbidity is any outcome of pregnancy, labor or delivery that leads to short- or long-term health consequences among women, such as cardiovascular disease, infection, bleeding, high blood pressure or blood clots.
+Severe maternal morbidity includes serious and potentially life-threatening events and outcomes, such as eclampsia or hysterectomy.

 The rate of severe maternal morbidity is higher among:

-• All non-white racial and ethnic minority mothers compared with non-Hispanic white mothers; non-Hispanic Black mothers have the highest rate.
+• All non-white racial and ethnic minority women compared with non-Hispanic white women; non-Hispanic Black women have the highest rate.

-• Mothers with preexisting conditions, multiple births (twins, triplets, etc.) or a prior cesarean section.
+• Women with preexisting conditions, multiple births (twins, triplets, etc.) or a prior cesarean section.

-• Mothers who have never given birth and those who have given birth three or more times.
+• Women who have never given birth before as well as those who have given birth three or more times.

-The White House has a blueprint for addressing the maternal health crisis that identifies goals and actions for agencies across the federal government to improve health equity.
-Their goals include increasing access to and coverage of maternal health services and strengthening economic and social support.
+The White House Blueprint for Addressing the Maternal Health Crisis identifies goals and actions for agencies across the federal government to improve health equity.
+Their goals include increasing access to and coverage of maternal health services, expanding and diversifying the perinatal workforce, supporting data collection and research, and strengthening economic and social support for people.

 Other strategies to prevent maternal morbidity include

-• Reviewing and analyzing cases of severe maternal morbidity to determine areas of improvement.
+• Improving data collection and surveillance to better understand the causes of the maternal health crisis, such as reviewing cases of severe maternal morbidity to determine areas of improvement.

 Healthy People 2030 has an objective to reduce severe maternal complications identified during delivery hospitalizations.